 The transferred data stream begins with a three-character read heading consisting of the AID character followed by a two-character cursor address.
 The contents of all buffer locations are transferred, including nulls.
-Start Field (SF) order codes are inserted by the 3270 before each attribute character to identify the beginning of each field.
-An example of the read data stream follows:
+Start Field or Start Field Extended (SF, SFE) orders are inserted by the 3270 to identify the beginning of each field.